bollwyvl/hy_kernel/README.md

 This kernel subclasses [IPythonKernel][] directly, as opposed to using [KernelBase][], which is probably the correct thing to do.
 This works, but might be brittle.
-Each cell is run through [astor][], so you're actually seeing hy → ast → py.
+Each cell is run through [astor][], so you're actually seeing hy → ast → py → ast.
 While this probably incurs additional overhead, the benefits (free magics, all the history works) are just too great to give up.

 Browser-based syntax highlighting is installed into the `static` area of the default IPython profile at install time... this could probably be done better.